casframe/rabbit-turkey-project/README.md

 ### ❌ You MAY NOT:

 - Claim original authorship of the base project
-- Use "Rabbit Gifts" "Turkey Drop" for hate speech, harassment, or malicious deception
+- Use "Rabbit Gifts" "Turkey Drops" for hate speech, harassment, or malicious deception
 - Sell derivative works without explicit permission
 - Register trademarks or IP using elements from Usagi No.7